GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 A list for the science observations
 -----------------------------------

-In our case, the science observations can be selected from the observation class, ``science``, that is how they are differentiated from the telluric standards which are ``partnerCal``.
+The science observations can be selected from the observation class, ``science``, that is how they are differentiated from the telluric standards which are ``partnerCal``.